 - The rules for all beaches in Portugal are imposed by the local port authority supervising them.

-In this strange summer of COVID-19, keep in mind that rules are subject to change and you should check advice from the local authorities regarding pets before travelling.
+As well as these rules, keep in mind that summer 2021 is still affected by the COVID-19, pandemic, so you should keep in mind that rules are subject to change and you should check advice from the local authorities regarding pets before travelling.
 Now that you know the rules for how to enjoy the summer with your pet, read on to discover 4 dog-friendly Portuguese beaches where you and your four-legged friend can both get some well-earned holiday relaxation time!

 Coral Beach, Viana do Castelo

-Also known as Praia do Aquário, the Praia do Coral, on Portugal’s northern coast near Viana do Castelo, was one of the first dog beaches in the country.
-Opened on 15th June 2018, it's an excellent option for your dog to be able to enjoy this summer 2020 and not be left home alone or in the kennels.
-You can take advantage of the extensive sandy shore and calm waters protected by the Lima River bar, for your dog to run and swim freely, and even spend a few days on holiday in the area in a tourist accommodation where pets are allowed.
+Also known as Praia do Aquário, Praia do Coral is located on Portugal’s northern coast near Viana do Castelo and was one of the first doggy beaches in Portugal.
+Opened on 15th June 2018, it's an excellent option for your dog to be able to enjoy this summer 2021, so that they don't have to be left home alone or in kennels.
+You can take advantage of the extensive sandy shore and calm waters protected by the Lima River bar and let your dog run and swim freely.
+We recommend spending a few days on holiday in the area in tourist accommodation where pets are allowed.

 - Find a holiday rental that accepts pets in Viana do Castelo